 Pro tip - Checking properties: It is best practice to check the properties of every object with a dataset attached to it.
 Objects that are not linked to a dataset, however, do not necessarily need a property attributed to it.

-3. Navigate to properties: Once you've selected the item, locate the properties section within its detail panel.
+3. Navigate to properties: Once you've selected the item, locate the properties section within the lower part of its detail panel.
 Here, you'll find information about the unit of measurement associated with the item.

 4. Check the property: Review the current property associated with the item.
 Ensure that the unit of measurement matches the intended unit for accurate assessment.